 Learn More

-The following organizations are reliable starting points for additional information on anxiety disorders, dual diagnosis, and Florida-specific resources: National Institute of Mental Health Anxiety Disorders, Substance Abuse and Mental Health Services Administration, Anxiety and Depression Association of America, Florida Department of Children and Families Substance Abuse and Mental Health, and the Florida Agency for Healthcare Administration.
+These organizations are reliable starting points for more information on anxiety disorders, dual diagnosis, and Florida-specific resources: National Institute of Mental Health Anxiety Disorders, Substance Abuse and Mental Health Services Administration, Anxiety and Depression Association of America, Florida Department of Children and Families Substance Abuse and Mental Health, and the Florida Agency for Healthcare Administration.